 New Forest Acts were enacted by the mid-nineteenth century.
 Under these Acts, many forests were declared ‘Reserved’.
 Pastoralists were not allowed in the reserved forests.
 Some other forests were classified as ‘Protected’.
 The pastoralists got some grazing rights in the protected forests but their movements were highly restricted.

 These Forest Acts changed the lives of pastoralists.
 They could not enter many areas and entry to some other areas was restricted.
-So instead of following the seasonal cycle, they were forced to follow the new Forest Acts; which disturbed their traditional ways of life.
+So instead of following the seasonal cycle, they were forced to follow the new Forest Acts, which disturbed their traditional ways of life.

 Criminal Tribes Act: The nomadic people were viewed with suspicion by the colonial rulers.
 The Criminal Tribes Act was passed in 1871.
 Many communities of craftsmen, traders and pastoralists were classified as Criminal Tribes under this Act.
 They were forced to live in notified villages only and the police officials kept a watch on them.
 You can imagine the ignominy these people were forced to suffer.

-The colonial government looked for every possible source of taxation; in order to increase its revenue income.
+The colonial government looked for every possible source of taxation, in order to increase its revenue income.
 Tax was imposed on land, on canal water, on salt, on trade goods, and even on animals.

 Grazing Tax: Grazing tax was introduced in the mid-nineteenth century, in most of the pastoral tracts of India.
 Tax was calculated on the basis of per head of cattle.
 The tax rate went up rapidly and the tax collection system was made more efficient.